natural-mess/Python_Snake_Game/README.md

 ## Functionalities
 * Start, pause/resume game buttons
 * Highest score
+* Collision with tail
+* Collision with wall

 ## How to play
 The game requires Python 3 installed.